Jadael/TMT/readme.md

 5. **Sort**: Provides advanced sorting and selection of channels within a polyphonic signal, controlled by other polyphonic CVs.

+6. **Spellbook**: Using the polyphonic output, Spellbook can sequence any complex polyphonic pattern to be fed into other modules.

 ---

 # License

 T's Musical Tools (TMT) - A collection of esoteric modules for VCV Rack, focused on manipulating RNG and polyphonic signals.
 Copyright (C) 2024  T